Ciela-Institute/caustics/paper.md

 Each layer is in fact built on the one below it, making the transition from one to the other a matter of following documentation and code references.
-This makes the transition easy since one may very clearly observe how their current analysis can be reproduced in the lower level.
-From there one may experiment with the new flexibility. `Caustics` thus provides a straightforward pipeline for users to move from beginner to expert.
+This makes the transition easy since one may very clearly observe how their current analysis can be reproduced in the lower level. `Caustics` thus provides a straightforward pipeline for users to move from beginner to expert.
 Users at all levels are encouraged to investigate the documentation as the code includes extensive docstrings for all functions, including units for most functions.
 This transparency not only aids in understanding and utilizing the functions correctly but also enhances the reliability and educational value of the software.

 # Flexibility